msolefonte/spotify-manager/docs/index.rst

 Authorized requests
 =======================
 As long as this is a library that uses Spotify's API you are going to need authentication to use it.
-How the problem is the same than with Spotipy, and I'm using their library, the best I can do is to link their docs to allow you to read about this problem.
+How the problem are the same than with Spotipy, and I'm using that library, the best I can do is to link their docs to allow you to read about this problem (feature).

 https://spotipy.readthedocs.io/en/latest/#authorized-requests